Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 The PNE Prize Home

-A major attraction at the PNE is the beautiful prize home that's on display during the fair.
+A major attraction at the PNE is the beautiful prize home that's generally on display during the fair.
 There's always a long lineup of people waiting to get into the house to view it.
 People need to buy a raffle ticket in order to have a chance of owning the home.
 Money raised from the raffle ticket sales is used to fund 4H programs and not-for-profit community groups.

 Playland has some gentle rides as well as some scary ones that many people love.
 One of the scary rides is the Atmosfear, which takes people up to a height of 218 feet and spins them around 360 degrees at a speed of up to 70 km an hour.
 This is one ride that I definitely avoid.